StephenHarrington/ethereum/README.md

 ### Private network

-Follow the instructions for [setting up a local private network](https://github.com/ethereum/go-ethereum/wiki/Setting-up-private-network-or-local-cluster) from the official Ethereum instructions for setting up a private network on one machine and easily extensible to a network or multiple machines.
+Follow the instructions for [setting up a local private network](https://github.com/ethereum/go-ethereum/wiki/Setting-up-private-network-or-local-cluster) from the official Ethereum docs.
+Below is some additional information for setting up a private network on one machine which is easily extensible to multiple network machines.

 Missing a couple of steps.